-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 105 governing anesthesia coverage for cardiac pacemaker surgery, with an effective date of March 7, 2026.
-Here's what changes for billing teams.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 105 governing anesthesia coverage in cardiac pacemaker surgery, with an effective date of March 7, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table